pydanny/simplicity-archive/README.rst

 .. _`redis-py`: https://github.com/andymccurdy/redis-py

-Any other good uses for Simplicity?
+Know of any other good uses for Simplicity?
 Let me know and I'll add it to the list!